vaibhavjain-in/s3fs/README.txt

 want your site's aggregated/public CSS to be placed in S3, you'll need to set up your webserver as a proxy for those files.
-S3 File System will present all public:// css files with the url prefix /s3fs-css/, so you need to set up your server to proxy all URLs with that prefix into your S3 bucket.
+S3 File System will present all public:// css files with the url prefix /s3fs-css/, so you need to set up your webserver to proxy all URLs with that prefix into your S3 bucket.

 For Apache, add this code to the right location* in your server's config: